nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 This *could* be a hallmark of G being slightly "fitter" than D (e.g., if it did indeed have a slightly higher R0 through increased transmissibility).
 <br><br>
 However, this could also just be a side effect of the natural history of the pandemic.
 Early on in the pandemic, most strains exported from China had a D allele.
 Later, most strains from Italy had a G allele.
-Recently, we've seen more exportation from Europe than from Asia overall (although there's certainly some sampling bias at play here).
+Recently, we've seen more exportation from Europe than from Asia overall (although there's certainly some sampling bias at play here, as well).
 Thus, it could just be that this particular genotype got lucky, and spread so rapidly because it got there first.
 <br><br>
 There's a fair amount of debate regarding the relative merits of these two hypotheses.
 It'll be important to carefully tease these apart, but we don't have scientific consensus on this issue yet.
 For a more detailed explanation, [see this thread](https://twitter.com/trvrb/status/1257825352660877313).